Chapter 1: Between the salt and the leaves

 Another man grabbed her ankles just as a low whistle rang out.

-The group of them stilled, even Lissa, as they looked for the source of the sound, but there was no one in sight.
+The group of them stilled—even Lissa, suspended as she was in the air—as they looked for the source of the sound, but the street was empty.
 It was easy to be afraid of something you couldn’t see, especially when it happened again, followed by a long, low scraping on a wall.

-But the noise didn’t faze her.
+She wasn’t fazed by the noise.
 Not when three men still had their hands on her body.

 “What the fuck is that?” one of them asked, his retreating steps giving him away.

-Something crashed in a nearby alley and the birds scattered, racing into the night sky to get away as fast as their wings would allow.
-The nightmares of the woods often spilled into the town.
+Something crashed in a nearby alley and the birds scattered, racing into the night sky to get away as fast as their wings would carry them.
+The nightmares of the woods often spilled into the town with the night.

 “Don’t be afraid,” one of the fleeing birds sang.

 The men holding her dropped her to the ground to sprint away.
-Lissa hit the hard dirt, forcing a groan from her body.
-She laid there for a moment, let her muscles relax, then pulled herself to her feet.
+Lissa hit the hard dirt, groaning with the impact.
+She laid there for a moment, let her muscles relax, then pulled herself to her feet and dusted her clothes off.
 Once she gathered her bag and its spilled contents, she found the sidewalk again and continued her journey home.

-Something always scared the men off before they hurt her too badly.
+Always, before they had a chance to really hurt her, the men were scared off.
 Lissa didn’t know if it was the woods, the birds, or something else entirely looking out for her, but she didn’t care.

 Lissa moved her jaw around, working against the soreness of the punch that was certainly leaving a nasty bruise.

-“Lamp post,” a familiar voice warned from behind her.
+“Lamp post,” a familiar voice called from behind her.

 Lissa stopped abruptly to find there was, indeed, a lamp post directly in her path.
 The enchanted mage light at the top burned a hazy warm glow.

-“I wouldn’t have actually run into it, Elias,” she informed the man now standing at her side.
+“I wouldn’t have actually run into it, Elias,” she informed the tall, perpetually messy-haired man now standing at her side.

 “I’ve known you since you were seven, Liss.”
 He shot her a withering look.
-“You’ve never stopped running into things.”
+“You’ve never stopped running into things when you are thinking about something.”

 Lissa swatted his arm, but let him take the bag out of her hands.